bernardo1024/Sanwaf/README.md

 				- for example:
 					- <name>parameter1</name>
 					- <name>parameter1:::parameter2:::parameter3</name>
+	<mode></mode>           - the mode of the items (detect, detect-all/detectall/detect_all, disabled, block(default))
+				  - the mode controls how the item will be processed
+				  - use the detect & detect-all settings to log findings and not block requests
+					where:
+					  BLOCK      - request will be blocked for the given endpoint DISABLED   - endpoint will be ignored
+					  DETECT     - log hits to warnings log the first item detected DETECT_ALL - log hits to warnings log all items that match

 	<display></display>	- the value to use in error messages to reference the element. if not provided, name will be used
 	<type></type>		- the parameter datatype (see Custom Datatypes above) (defaults to 's' if not specified)
 	<max></max>		- the max length allowed for this parameter (defaults to Interger.MAX_VALUE if not specified)